How To Write a Business Plan On Just One PowerPoint: A Free Template

 Summary of the critical financial information and financial projections for the future

 Of course, there are different types of information and content to explain your business plan in a one-page form.
-Adjust the categories to your needs.
+You can adjust the categories to your needs.
 Our PowerPoint template is fully editable.

-Your goal is to provide or pitch the information that management and investors need to make an informed decision about your company.
-You don’t want to overwhelm them with unnecessary information, and you don’t want to make them work too hard to find the information they need.
+You aim to provide or pitch information management, and investors must decide on your company.
+You don’t want to overwhelm them with unnecessary details, and you don’t want to make them work too hard to find the information they need.

 A sample one-page business plan template